microsoft/qlib/docs/introduction/introduction.rst

                         in this part.
 ======================  ========================================================================

-- The modules with hand-drawn style is under development and will be released in the future.
+- The modules with hand-drawn style are under development and will be released in the future.
-- The modules with dashed border is highly user-customizable and extendible.
+- The modules with dashed border are highly user-customizable and extendible.